 Features: Snack Stand, Restrooms, Handicap Accessible

 First Night Burlington is Burlington’s alcohol-free New Year’s Eve celebration and Vermont’s largest one-day arts festival.
 First Night Burlington, attracts 20,000 people to downtown Burlington for New Year’s Eve.
 Programming is diverse and includes many cultures and art forms including musical performances, dance, theater, circus arts, puppetry, visual arts, storytelling, and comedy.
 A First Night Burlington button admits one to all events at twenty sites, on a first-come, first-served basis.
 Fireworks and a parade are also part of this New Year’s Eve celebration.
-Over 50 corporate sponsors and 500 volunteers make this event possible each year.

 ADMISSION: A First Night Button admits you to all official events on a first-come first-served basis.
 There are dozens of venues in downtown Burlington where First Night performances and activities take place over a twelve hour period.
 Buttons and tickets are non-refundable.